Royscot Trust Ltd v Rogerson: Judgment

-Case summary
+Impact

 The case caused some alarm among academic and practising lawyers.
 Given the relative lack of blameworthiness of a non-fraudulent defendant (who is at worst merely careless, and at best has an honest belief on reasonable grounds) for many years lawyers presumed that for non-fraudulent misrepresentation damages would be on a contract/negligence basis requiring reasonable foreseeability of loss.

 Royscot Trust Ltd v Rogerson changed all that.
 The court gave a literal interpretation of s.2 (which, to paraphrase, provides that where a person has been misled by an innocent misrepresentation then, if the misrepresentor would be liable to damages had the representation been made fraudulently, that person "shall be so liable").
 The phrase "shall be so liable" was read literally to mean "as liable as for fraudulent misrepresentation".
 So, under the Misrepresentation Act 1967, damages for innocent misrepresentation are calculated as if the defendant had been fraudulent, despite the absence of deceit.

 Although this was almost certainly not the intention of Parliament, no changes to the law have been made to address this discrepancy.
 This is known as the fiction of fraud and also extends to tortious liability.
 (S.2 does not specify how "damages in lieu" should be determined, and interpretation of this point is up to the courts).

 It is also unclear why the dealer's misrepresentation should have been considered "non-fraudulent" when it seems plain that the dealer deliberately misled the finance company.
 Arguably, this case should have been considered "fraudulent" as it complied with the 3-part guidelines of Derry v Peek.
 Since no reference was made to Derry v Peek, this case is open to challenge as per incuriam.